Taulantii: Geography

 The Taulantii lived on the southeastern Adriatic coast of southern Illyria and the Ionian Sea (modern Albania), dominating at various times much of the plain between the rivers Drin and Aous.
 In earlier times the Taulantii inhabited the northern part of the Drin river; later they lived within and around the sites of Epidamnos-Dyrrhachion and Apollonia.
-Their territory was centered in the area of present-day Tirana, and its hinterland between the valleys of the Mat and Shkumbin rivers.
+Their territory was centered in the area of present-day Durrës, and its hinterland between the valleys of the Mat and Shkumbin rivers.
 In Roman times, their neighbours to the north were the Labeatae, to the east the Parthini, and to the south-east the Bylliones.
 The Parthini probably have been part of the Taulantian peoples before their first appearance as Roman allies in the late 3rd century BC, neighboring to the east the Dassareti, and to the north-east the Penestae.
 The Abri or Abroi, a tribe mentioned by Hecataeus (6th century BC) as neighbors of the Chelidonioi likely also have been part of the Taulantian peoples.

 The extension of the Taulantii to the limits of the Apollonian territory is not very clear in the data provided by Pseudo-Skylax.
 The southern border of the Taulantii was likely the Vjosa while the northern border was marked by the Mat river.
 Livy and Pliny located them in the same place, but according to Ptolemy, Aulon (Vlorë) was in Taulantian territory, which implies an extension of this people towards the south including the territory of Apollonia.
 In Roman times such a southward extension was not possible before the end of the Roman civil wars, which involved this area.

 History

 Early Iron Age

 The Taulantii are one of the most anciently known Illyrian group of tribes.
-Taulantian settlement at the site of Epidamnos-Dyrrhachion is estimated to have happened not later than the 10th century BC.
+Taulantian settlement at the site of Epidamnos-Dyrrhachion (Durrës) is estimated to have happened not later than the 10th century BC.
 After their occupation of the site, Illyrian tribes most likely left the eastern coast of the Adriatic for Italy departing from the region of Epidamnos-Dyrrhachion for the best crossing to Bari, in Apulia.
 When they settled in the area of Epidamnos-Dyrrhachion, it seems that the Taulantii replaced the previous inhabitants, the Bryges.
 According to another ancient tradition the Taulantii replaced the Parthini, who were pushed more inland losing their coastal holdings.